msveshnikov/learn-czech-autocode/docs/product_backlog.md

-Based on your request, I've updated the product backlog.
+Based on the current project state and recent developments, I've updated the product backlog.
 Here's the revised version:

 # Updated Product Backlog

 ## High Priority

-1. Implement Russian UI for all components
-   - Translate all existing UI elements to Russian
-   - Ensure proper text rendering for Cyrillic characters

-2. Develop core lesson structure for Czech language
+1. Add 5 more complex A2 level Czech lessons
-   - Design lesson progression focusing on Czech vocabulary and grammar
+   - Design and implement lessons focusing on intermediate Czech grammar and vocabulary
-   - Create a database schema for storing lesson content in both Czech and Russian

-3. Implement interactive exercise types
+   - Ensure lessons are tailored for Russian speakers

+2. Implement longer audition-type exercises
+   - Create exercises where users listen to longer Czech texts
-   - Multiple choice questions with Russian instructions and Czech content
+   - Develop comprehension questions in Russian about the Czech text
-   - Fill-in-the-blanks exercises using Czech words and phrases
-   - Listening comprehension exercises with Czech audio and Russian UI
+   - Integrate with existing audio system

-4. Implement spaced repetition algorithm tailored for Russian speakers learning Czech
+3. Fix learning streak functionality
+   - Debug and correct the streak counter (currently always shows 0)
+   - Implement proper streak tracking and persistence

+4. Develop achievement system
-   - Design algorithm considering common challenges for Russian speakers learning Czech
+   - Design and implement various achievements for learning milestones
-   - Integrate algorithm with lesson progression

-5. Develop "False Friends" section
-   - Create a dedicated module highlighting words that are similar in Czech and Russian but have different meanings
-   - Implement interactive exercises to practice these tricky word pairs
+   - Create UI for displaying and tracking achievements

+5. Enhance Russian localization
+   - Review and improve existing Russian translations
+   - Ensure all new features have proper Russian localization

 ## Medium Priority

-6. Enhance user profile management
+6. Implement voice recognition for pronunciation exercises
+   - Integrate voice recognition API tailored for Czech language
+   - Design exercises specifically for Russian speakers learning Czech pronunciation

+7. Develop customizable learning paths
-   - Allow users to set learning goals in Russian
+   - Allow users to set specific learning goals (e.g., travel, business, academic)
-   - Implement detailed progress tracking for each Czech language skill

-7. Develop gamification elements with Czech cultural themes
-   - Implement streak tracking with Czech-inspired visuals
-   - Create an achievement system based on Czech landmarks or cultural icons
+   - Create tailored lesson plans based on user goals
-   - Set up leaderboards with Czech-themed ranks or titles

-8. Create responsive UI design with Czech and Russian cultural elements
-   - Develop mobile-friendly layouts incorporating Czech and Russian design motifs
-   - Ensure compatibility across different device sizes

-9. Implement "Word of the Day" feature
-   - Showcase a daily Czech word with its Russian translation
-   - Include usage examples and pronunciation guide

-10. Develop pronunciation guide for Russian speakers
-    - Create a comprehensive guide tailored for Russian speakers learning Czech phonetics
+8. Implement dark mode and theme customization
+   - Develop a dark mode option for the app
+   - Allow users to customize app color scheme

+9. Add push notifications
-    - Implement interactive exercises focusing on challenging Czech sounds for Russian speakers
+   - Implement reminders for daily practice
+   - Send notifications for streak maintenance and achievements

+10. Develop offline mode
+    - Enable lesson and exercise caching for offline access
+    - Implement progress syncing when online connection is restored

 ## Low Priority

-11. Implement offline mode functionality
+11. Integrate with language exchange platforms
+    - Research and select appropriate language exchange platforms
-    - Enable lesson caching for offline access to Czech language content
+    - Implement integration for finding Czech-Russian language partners
-    - Sync progress when online connection is restored

-12. Enhance accessibility features for Russian-speaking users
+12. Develop AI-powered chatbot for conversation practice
+    - Create or integrate an AI chatbot capable of Czech conversation
-    - Implement screen reader compatibility with Russian voice output
+    - Implement Russian explanations and translations in the chat interface
-    - Add keyboard navigation support with Russian key mappings

-13. Optimize app performance for various mobile devices popular in Russian-speaking countries
-    - Minimize battery usage
-    - Improve load times and responsiveness
+13. Implement PWA (Progressive Web App) capabilities
+    - Convert the existing app to a PWA
+    - Ensure proper functionality across different devices and platforms

-14. Implement basic analytics dashboard with metrics relevant to Czech language learning
+14. Integrate with popular Czech language proficiency tests
-    - Track user engagement metrics for different types of Czech exercises
-    - Monitor lesson completion rates and identify challenging areas for Russian speakers

-## Future Considerations

-15. Voice recognition for Czech pronunciation exercises, calibrated for Russian speakers
-16. Integration with Czech-Russian language exchange platforms
-17. AI-powered chatbot for conversational practice in Czech with Russian explanations
-18. Expand localization support for additional interface languages beyond Russian
+    - Research official Czech language proficiency tests
+    - Develop practice modules aligned with these tests

 ## Completed Items

-- ~~Create basic user authentication system~~ (Completed)
+- ~~Implement core functionality and basic lesson structure~~ (Completed)
-  - ~~Implement user registration~~
+- ~~Develop user authentication and profile management~~ (Completed)
+- ~~Create interactive exercises and progress tracking~~ (Completed)
-  - ~~Implement user login~~
+- ~~Implement basic gamification features~~ (Completed)
-  - ~~Set up JWT for authentication~~
-- ~~Set up basic user profile management~~ (Completed)
+- ~~Optimize initial performance and user experience~~ (Completed)
-  - ~~Allow users to update their profile information in Russian~~
-  - ~~Implement basic progress tracking functionality~~
+- ~~Implement containerization with Docker~~ (Completed)

 ## Notes

-- The "False Friends" section has been added as a high priority item due to its importance for Russian speakers learning Czech.
+- The addition of more complex A2 lessons and longer audition exercises are now top priorities to expand the app's content.
-- The "Word of the Day" feature and pronunciation guide have been added to the medium priority section to enhance daily engagement and address specific needs of Russian speakers.
+- Fixing the learning streak and implementing achievements have been moved to high priority to enhance user engagement.
-- Offline mode functionality has been moved to low priority to focus on core online learning experiences first.
-- User testing with native Russian speakers remains crucial to ensure the UI and content are culturally appropriate and effective.
-- Consider creating a Russian version of the landing page (landing.html) to improve user acquisition from Russian-speaking markets.
+- Voice recognition and customizable learning paths have been added as medium priority items to improve the learning experience.
+- The integration of ElevenLabs for audio tasks has been completed, so it's been removed from the backlog.
+- Consider conducting user testing specifically for the new A2 level content and audition exercises to ensure they meet learner needs.
-- As development progresses, continue to gather feedback on the effectiveness of teaching Czech to Russian speakers and adjust the approach accordingly.
+- As development progresses, continue to gather feedback on the effectiveness of the gamification elements and adjust as necessary.
-- Partnership with Czech language experts should be maintained to ensure content accuracy and relevance.

-This updated backlog reflects new features specifically designed for Russian speakers learning Czech, adjusted priorities based on user needs, and the completion of basic authentication and profile management features.
-The focus remains on creating a tailored, engaging learning experience for the target audience.
+- Keep monitoring app performance and user feedback to identify any emerging issues or feature requests.

+This updated backlog reflects the current state of the project, with a focus on expanding content, fixing critical issues, and enhancing user engagement features.
+The priorities have been adjusted based on the recent developments and the TODO list provided in the README.md.